alittlekitten/alittlekitten/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Seokho Oh who is currently attending KyungHee Univ.
+I'm Seokho Oh who graduated from KyungHee Univ.

 If you contact me, please click email button and send me an email!